athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 length of each
 subsequence (nlength) and pass them as arguments.
 The rest of the model and training is the same.
-The buildmodel() function with these changes is listed below.
+The build_model() function with these changes is listed below.

 ```